-Steamed or boiled puddings have been around since at least the British medieval times and can be either sweet or savoury, although many of the earlier puddings were mostly savoury even the ones with dried fruit and spices.
+Steamed or boiled puddings have been around since at least the British medieval times and can be either sweet or savoury, although many of the earlier puddings were served with savoury foods even though they were likely to contain dried fruits, spices, and sugar.

 A steamed pudding was traditionally prepared within a cloth bag that was tied around the pudding and steamed over a fire or within a large pot with boiling water.

-Nowadays, we use pudding basins or bowls that can be either plastic, ceramic or glass, but the practice of steaming in a bag or cloot [muslin cloth, tea towel, rag or even a clean pillowcase!] is still common in Scotland such as for cooking the traditional festive pudding the clootie dumpling.
+Nowadays, we use pudding basins or bowls that can be either plastic, ceramic, or glass, but the practice of steaming in a bag or cloot [muslin cloth, tea towel, rag or even a clean pillowcase] is still common in Scotland such as for cooking the traditional festive pudding the Scottish clootie dumpling.

-Early steamed or boiled puddings were made up of dried fruits which came under the umbrella term 'plum'.
-Plum just referred to the dried fruits, so a traditional plum pudding did not actually have to contain plums, but rather more likely had raisins or currants, cooked with flour and suet.
+Early steamed or boiled puddings were made up of dried fruits such as dried currants or raisins, which all came under the umbrella term 'plum'.
+Plum just referred to the dried fruits, so a traditional plum pudding did not actually have to contain plums.

-The first plum puddings were not really for dessert but were eaten along with the meat course.
-As time went by the plum pudding evolved into the Christmas pudding that is now a popular British Christmas dinner dessert.
+The first plum puddings were not really for dessert but were eaten along with the meat dishes.
+As time went by the plum pudding evolved into the Christmas pudding that is still a popular British Christmas dessert.

-Steamed jam puddings was a popular old school dinners dessert served up to British school kids during the 1950s, 60s, 70s and 80s.
-So many people have fond memories of old school puds and so enjoying them now can evoke many happy memories, or indeed unhappy ones if school dinners was something to be dreaded!
+Also, steamed puddings were a popular old school dinners dessert served up to many British school kids during the '50s, '60s, '70s and '80s.
+Many people have fond memories of old school puds and so enjoying them now can evoke many happy memories, or indeed unhappy ones if school dinners was something to be dreaded!

 Why steam puddings in the slow cooker?